hendrixjoseph/hendrixjoseph.github.io/_posts/2019-10-11-revamping-the-vandalia-toastmasters-website.md

 <div class="event-description" itemprop="description">In our normal meeting, we have one or two speeches, as well as table topics, and evaluations.
 Guests always welcome!</div>
 </div>
 ```
+{% endraw %}

-Notice that I used `{{nextmtgdate}}` in the HTML above?
+Notice that I used {% raw %}`{{nextmtgdate}}`{% endraw %} in the HTML above?
 This auto-inserts the next meeting date.
 [FreeToast host has several web page variables](https://support.toastmastersclubs.org/doc/item/web-page-tools#page-variable) available for use.
 This way I don't have to update the webpage after every meeting.

 ## Anything Else?